fatlard1993/vanilla-bean-components/docs/GETTING_STARTED.md

 ## Developer dependencies

-How to take advantage of the dev dependencies and various scripts and configs that vanilla-bean-components has setup:
+Take advantage of the dev dependencies and various scripts and configs that vanilla-bean-components has setup:

-Copy/paste any applicable devDependencies from vanilla-bean-components to your app.
+> Copy/paste any applicable devDependencies from vanilla-bean-components to your app.

 `prettier.config.cjs`